nurmohammed840/databuf.rs/README.md

 - Compile time allocation:

     What if the data is fixed size?
 Then we don't need to allocate any memory at runtime.
-    We could allocate a fixed size buffer at compile time!

     For example, The following structs, don't have any dynamic data.
 So we can have a fixed size buffer at compile time.